CommE2E/comm/docs/dev_environment.md

 Make sure to replace the password with the one you set up for your `squadcal` MySQL user earlier.

-New let’s run a script to create the tables.
+New let’s run a script to setup the database.
 Before we can run the script, we’ll have to use Babel to transpile our source files into something Node can interpret.
 Babel will transpile the files in `src` into a new directory called `dist`.
 We also use `rsync` to copy over files that don’t need transpilation.

 ```
 yarn babel-build
 yarn rsync
-yarn script dist/scripts/create-tables.js
+yarn script dist/scripts/create-db.js
 ```

 ## URLs